-Minor Subdivision Review Fees - The applicant is responsible for the actual cost for the District's Engineer to review the proposed subdivision.
-A \$350.00 deposit must be paid prior to review by the Highway District's Board of Commissioners.
-Any additional costs incurred by the District, will be billed to the applicant.
+Major and Minor Subdivision Review Fees - The developer/applicant will be charged those fees and cost established by each individual Highway District for review of the proposed subdivision.
 All adjoining roads must be constructed to current Highway District Standards.
-In subdivisions with four or less lots, in lieu of actual construction of adjacent roadway improvements, at the discretion of the Highway District Board, a \$3,500 per lot fee may be accepted for each additional lot created.
+In subdivisions with four or less lots, in lieu of actual construction of adjacent roadway improvements, at the discretion of the Highway District Board, a per lot fee may be accepted for each additional lot created.